drupal-media/image_effects/README.md

 ## What Image Effects is not?

 Image Effects does not provide a separate UI.
 It hooks into the Drupal core's image styles system.
-See https://drupal.org/documentation/modules/image for more information about working with images.
+See [Working with images in Drupal 7 and 8](https://drupal.org/documentation/modules/image) for more information.

 ## Requirements